hanyuone/Ways-to-NOT-make-money/README.md

           Probably pictures for all purchasable assets.
           Stopping deforamation of program
           More Animations
-          Removing all ulgy default grey.
+          Removing all ugly default grey.
           Remove crapping moving money animation.
 (R.I.P 2 hours) Make a Notification Box that contains notifications like: Not Enough Money! & other simple notifications.
 (This Will be inplace of the Moving money animation.